tomahock/sapo-broker/documentation/other/agent-plugins/index.md

 Finally you must put the resulting jar inside the agent class-path.
 **You must run your code inside a thread otherwise the broker agent will block the execution and willnot load the remaining plugins.**

+Check our [GitHub](https://github.com/sapo/sapo-broker/tree/master/agent-plugins) repository to see the available plugins.